Degenerate limits for one-parameter families of non-fixed-point diffusions on fractals: Introduction

 In order to examine the short time scaling limit we show that, by thinking of the fractal as a resistance form, a metric space equipped with a resistance metric, and shorting the high conductance edges, there is Gromov-Hausdorff convergence of the fractals to a limit space.
 We can then exploit the recent work of \cite{croydon2016a} (extending that in \cite{croydon2016}) to establish that there is weak convergence of the rescaled diffusions to a diffusion process on this limit fractal.
 This limit fractal is not a p.c.f.~self-similar set, but is typically a simple fractal space \cite{nyberg95}, and the theory for p.c.f.~fractals is easily extended to include such limit objects.
 We note that this limit construction provides a case where we fuse each element of a countable collection of subsets of a space, going beyond the fusing of a single subset or finite pairs of points as discussed in \cite{kigami2012}, \cite{croydon2012}, \cite{croydon2016a}.

 In our approach to these non-fixed point diffusions we write the conductance matrix in a different form to those used previously in that we fix (in Figure~\ref{fig:oldgas}) what was $w$ to be 1 and let the edge which was 1 have conductance $v$ for $v>1$.
 Examples are shown in Figures~\ref{fig:gasblob} and~\ref{fig:vicsek}.
 This shows that, for the Sierpinski gasket, as we look over smaller scales the horizontal edge has conductance which goes to infinity and thus in the limit we expect that the horizontal edges will be shorted, leading to an object which is shown on the right side of Figure~\ref{fig:gasblob}.
-We establish a general result about the weak convergence of diffusions on a class of fractals as such a parameter $v$ tends to $\infty$.
+The analysis of the fixed point problem in \cite{sabot1997} required the analysis of such a shorted graph.
+Here we establish a general result about the weak convergence of diffusions on a class of fractals as such a parameter $v$ tends to $\infty$.
 We work in the framework of (generalized) p.c.f.~self-similar sets but restrict the class to those which support a resistance form, and whose shorted versions also support a resistance form.
 We will view our sequence of fractals with the resistance metric as metric spaces and embed them along with the limit into a metric space $\mathcal M$.
 We prove the weak convergence in $\Dcal_\Mcal[0,\infty)$, the space of c\`{a}dl\`{a}g processes on $\Mcal$.